Brighton First Care Is Now Maine Medical Center Urgent Care PlusRead More

 - Among the 18- to 85-year old patients diagnosed with hypertension who receive care at a primary care practice in the MaineHealth Accountable Care Organization, greater than or equal to 72% will have blood pressure under control (<140/90mmHg) at their most recent office visit on or before September 30, 2018.

 Long-term cardiovascular measure and target:

 - In 2018-2020, the age-adjusted rate of deaths due to any cardiovascular condition will be less than or equal to155 per 100,000 people living in the 12-county MaineHealth service area.

 Physician practices within the MaineHealth Accountable Care Organization (MaineHealth ACO) are focused on reducing cardiovascular disease and death by managing the high blood pressure of their patients.

-Among the nearly 50,000 patients diagnosed with hypertension, the percentage whose blood pressure was under control (<140/90 mmHg) increased from 66% in January 2014 to 74% in early 2018, surpassing the target goal of 72%.
+Among the nearly 50,000 patients diagnosed with hypertension, the percentage whose blood pressure was under control (<140/90 mmHg) increased from 66% in January 2014 to 75% by the end of 2018, surpassing the target goal of 72%.
 This goal is continuously assessed and updated over time.

 Death from all types of cardiovascular disease including heart disease, stroke, heart attack and heart failure have been steadily decreasing over the last several decades.
 In the case of heart attack, the age adjusted rate per 100,000 is almost half of what it was less than 20 years ago.
-The recent increase in cardiovascular deaths, while not yet a trend, is of concern.
+The recent leveling of cardiovascular death rates, while not yet a trend, is of concern.